TechLabs-Berlin/mlds-tools/workshops/ww_summer_23/README.md

 The Docker official site also hosts some great [Hands-on Docker Tutorials for Developers](https://www.docker.com/play-with-docker/).

 Lastly, if you prefer more interactive learning, we would recommend checking out [Play with Docker](https://labs.play-with-docker.com/).
 A project built by some external developers, that impressed Docker so much they decided to sponsor it, Play with Docker (PWD) aims to offer a simple, interactive and fun playground to learn Docker.

+When you finally start to get comfortable with Docker maybe it's time to graduate on to [Docker Compose](https://docs.docker.com/compose/) 🚀🤘